carloscabo/gmapz/README.md

 GMapz v2.08
 ===========

 GMapz is yet another Google Maps JS library.
-It eases the creation of Google Maps, it's **responsive**, supports the creation of **multiple instances in the same page** (each one with it's own settings), the creation of **custom styled infowindows**, and other useful helpers.
+It eases the creation of Google Maps, it's **responsive**, supports the creation of **multiple instances in the same page** (each one with its own settings), the creation of **custom styled infowindows**, and other useful helpers.
 <br><br>
 You can view the full documentation (WIP) and working samples at:<br>
 **[http://carloscabo.github.io/gmapz](http://carloscabo.github.io/gmapz)**